Social Media Tips and Tricks

-- Got a smartphone?
+- Have a smartphone?
 Involve your supporters near and far by setting up Facebook on your phone and posting updates and photos from the walk!

 - If you host any fundraisers, like bake sales or car washes, be sure to post the information on Facebook and encourage your friends to attend and share the event on their timelines.

-Use Twitter to link people to your personal fundraising page and to post status updates about the walk.
+Use Twitter and #cincywalks to link people to your personal fundraising page and to post status updates about the walk.

 - Tweet about your progress toward your fundraising goal and encourage followers to donate and retweet your link.

 - If a Twitter follower makes a donation to your personal fundraising page, tweet and tag a thank you to them so that they (and your followers) can see it.

 - If you tweet walk photos through sites like Flickr, be sure to use #cincywalks so people can find them – including us.